n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/05 File Management.md

 ```

 ### Hardlink
 To create a "hardlink" we use `ln` without any arguments.
-A hardlink actually copies the file, and it will remain after we delete it.
+A "hardlink" copies the file as it is changed, and it will remain after we delete it.

 ```
 ┌──(kali㉿kali)-[~/test]